Why is my dog marking? Do you have a problem with your Pomeranian dog keeps marking territory in house?

 A Pomeranian dog of any age can mark their territory.
-Dog marking is not actually an issue with housebreaking.
-Instead Pomeranian marking problems are behavioural issues.
+Pomeranian puppy marking in the house is not actually an issue with housebreaking.
+Instead owners need to understand that Pomeranian male dog marking problems are behavioral issues.

 Dogs of both genders will mark their territory, but it’s not because they’re not housetrained or don’t know where to do their business.